Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Application in multilingual NMT

 Similar to \citet{tan-etal-2019-multilingual}, we use hierarchical agglomeration with average linkage and cosine similarity.
 However, we choose a different criterion for choosing the optimal number of clusters.

-\paragraph{Selection of number of clusters. } The Elbow criteria has been suggested for this purpose~\cite{tan-etal-2019-multilingual}; however, as we can see in Figure \ref{fig:dendrograms}, it might be ambiguous.
+\paragraph{Selection of number of clusters. } The Elbow criterion has been suggested for this purpose~\cite{tan-etal-2019-multilingual}; however, as we can see in Figure \ref{fig:dendrograms}, it might be ambiguous.
 Thus, we propose using a heuristic called Silhouette \cite{rousseeuw1987silhouettes}, which returns a score in the [-1,1] range.
 A sample cluster with a silhouette close to 1 indicates that it is cohesive and well-separated.
-With the average silhouette of all samples, we vary the number of cluster partitions, and look for the peak value.
+With the average silhouette of all samples, we vary the number of clusters, and look for the peak value above two.

 \paragraph{Ranking settings.} We focus on five low-resource languages from TED-53: Bosnian (bos, Indo-European/Balto-Slavic), Galician (glg, Indo-European/Italic), Malay (zlm, Austronesian), Estonian (est, Uralic) and Georgian (kat, Kartvelian).
 They have between 5k and 13k translated sentences with English, and we chose them as they achieved the most significant improvement from the individual to the massive setting.
 We then identified the top-3 related languages using \textsc{LangRank}, which give us a multilingual training set of around 500 thousand sentences for each case.
 Given that \textsc{LangRank} usually prefers to choose candidates with larger data size \cite{lin-etal-2019-choosing}, for a fair comparison, we use SVCCA and cosine similarity to choose the $k$ closest languages that can agglomerate a similar amount of parallel sentences.